sjanel/coincenter/README.md

  - adapt: same as maker, except that after `t + timeout - trade-emergency` time (`t` being the start time of the trade) remaining unmatched part is placed at market price to force the trade

 Example: "Trade 0.5 BTC to euros on Kraken, in simulated mode (no real order will be placed, useful for tests), with the 'adapt' strategy (maker then taker),
-          an emergency mode triggered before 1500 ms of the timeout of 15 seconds."
+          an emergency mode triggered before 2 seconds of the timeout of 15 seconds."
 ```
-./coincenter --trade 0.5btc-eur,kraken --trade-sim --trade-strategy adapt --trade-emergency 1500 --trade-timeout 15
+./coincenter --trade 0.5btc-eur,kraken --trade-sim --trade-strategy adapt --trade-emergency 2 --trade-timeout 15
 ```

 ### Trade simulation